microsoft/bedrock-cli/guides/cloud-infra-management.md

 ## Authentication (Private Repos)

-`spk` currently supports the use of Personal Access Tokens to authenticate with private infrastructure repositories hosted in Azure DevOps.
-To configure `spk` to build scaffolded definitions using a private AzDO repo, do one of the
+`bedrock` currently supports the use of Personal Access Tokens to authenticate with private infrastructure repositories hosted in Azure DevOps.
+To configure `bedrock` to build scaffolded definitions using a private AzDO repo, do one of the following:
-following:

-- **Using `.spk-config`** - Pass in your PAT through an .env when you initialize spk.
+- **Using `.bedrock-config`** - Pass in your PAT through an .env when you initialize bedrock.
 Be sure that the `access_token` and `infra_repository` is set and for every scaffold, specify your `--version` and `--template`.
 - **Using arguments** - Pass in your formatted source url for your private AzDO repo with the PAT and arbitrary username specified.
-Example `spk infra scaffold --name fabrikam --source https://spk:{$PAT}@dev.azure.com/microsoft/spk/_git/infra_repo --version master --template cluster/environments/azure-single-keyvault`
+Example `bedrock infra scaffold --name fabrikam --source https://bedrock:{$PAT}@dev.azure.com/microsoft/bedrock/_git/infra_repo --version master --template cluster/environments/azure-single-keyvault`

 ## Terraform Modules with Local Paths

-`spk` now supports Terraform source templates that use a [local repository path](https://www.terraform.io/docs/modules/sources.html#local-paths) for references to modules.
-To obtain the modules for further teraform deployment, `spk infra generate` will shape a module source value from the `source`, `tempate`, and `version` arguments passed.
+`bedrock` now supports Terraform source templates that use a [local repository path](https://www.terraform.io/docs/modules/sources.html#local-paths) for references to modules.
+To obtain the modules for further teraform deployment, `bedrock infra generate` will shape a module source value from the `source`, `tempate`, and `version` arguments passed.

 **Example:**